climateinteractive/enroads-guide/docs/guide/econ_growth.rst

 * Watch all the sources of energy change as you change economic growth.

-* As you increase the economic damage caused by climate change, notice how this reduces the emissions, but cannot halt the temperature increase even under extreme assumptions where the world's GDP plummets.

 Potential Co-Benefits of Lower Growth
 --------------------------------------
 •	Focus may be shifted to alternative measures of prosperity that enhance people’s wellbeing, such as gross national happiness.